 Thrown Controllers (MomoCon 2014)

 The MomoCon panel had no technical mishaps.
 The closest they got was the projector screen flickering during the switch to Dead or Alive 5 - making this the smoothest run of Thrown Controllersever.
-While that doesn't sound like much, remember how these panels usually suffer from dozens of issues, due to how complex the Thrown Controllers gameshow is, with several different game systems, controllers, microphones, and the projector.
+While that doesn't sound like much, remember how these panels usually suffer from dozens of issues, due to how complex the Thrown Controllers gameshow is, with several different game systems, controllers, microphones, and the projector, and must be able to switch over to any of four or five different consoles at a moments notice.
 And despite all of that, they got away without any problems.

 A second brutal question was answered, this time asking about the technology used in Prince of Persia.
 The answer: Rotoscoping. note The contestant said Motion Capture, but after an intelligent discussion with ProtonJon about the topic, got the approval of the guys.